tdhopper/pythonplot.com/INTRO.md

 The datasets used below are included with ggplot2.
 One is the [Prices of 50,000 round cut diamonds](http://ggplot2.tidyverse.org/reference/diamonds.html) and the other is [Fuel economy data from 1999 and 2008 for 38 popular models of car](http://ggplot2.tidyverse.org/reference/mpg.html).

+The time series example is a random walk I generate with a quick Python script.

 ### Hearty Thank You

 Much Python plotting development is done by open source developers who have an (almost) thankless task.
 I am extremely grateful for the countless hours of many who have helped me do my job.
 Please keep it up!